ocaml/dune/doc/quick-start.rst

 * The ``dune-project`` file specifies metadata about the project, including its name, packaging data (including dependencies), and information about the authors and maintainers.
 Open this in your editor to fill in the placeholder values.
-See :ref:`dune-project` for details.
+See :doc:`/reference/files/dune-project/index` for details.
 * The ``test`` directory contains a skeleton for your project's tests.
 Add to the tests by editing ``test/test_project_name.ml``.
 See :ref:`writing-tests` for details on testing.
 * The ``lib`` directory will hold the library you write to provide your executable's core functionality.
 Add modules to your library by creating new ``.ml`` files in this directory.
-See :ref:`library` for details on specifying libraries manually.
+See :doc:`/reference/files/dune/library` for details on specifying libraries manually.
 * The ``bin`` directory holds a skeleton for the executable program.
 Within the modules in this directory, you can access the modules in your ``lib`` under the namespace ``project_name.Mod``, where ``project_name`` is replaced with the name of your project and ``Mod`` corresponds to the name of the file in the ``lib`` directory.
 You can run the executable with ``dune exec project_name``.
-See :ref:`hello-world-program` for an example of specifying an executable manually and :ref:`executable` for details.
+See :ref:`hello-world-program` for an example of specifying an executable manually and :doc:`/reference/files/dune/executable` for details.
 * The ``project_name.opam`` file will be freshly generated from the ``dune-project`` file whenever you build your project.
 You shouldn't need to worry about this, but you can see :doc:`explanation/opam-integration` for details.
 * The ``dune`` files in each directory specify the component to be built with the files in that directory.
-For details on ``dune`` files, see :ref:`dune-files`.
+For details on ``dune`` files, see :doc:`/reference/files/dune/index`.

 Initializing a Library
 ----------------------